Molkobain/itop-console-tooltips/README.md

 * Module `molkobain-handy-framework/1.0.0`

 *Note: All dependencies are included in the `dist/` folder, so all you need to do is follow the installation section below.*

+## Downloads
+Stable releases can be found either on the [releases page](https://github.com/Molkobain/itop-console-tooltips/releases), [iTop Hub](https://store.itophub.io/en_US/products/molkobain-console-tooltips) or on [Molkobain I/O](https://www.molkobain.com/product/console-tooltips/).

+Downloading it directly from the *Clone or download* will get you the version under development which might be unstable.

 ## Installation
 * Unzip the extension